syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Styles.md

 }
 {% endhighlight %}

-Following are the lists of options available to customize the grid borders:
+Following are the list of options available to customize the grid borders:

  * Both
  * Horizontal